 Answer: Lev Vygotsky

-- During a clinical assessment, it is common that a psychiatrist may use a brain imaging technique known as a PET scan.
+95. During a clinical assessment, a psychiatrist may use an imaging technique known as a PET scan to look at the brain.
 What does PET stand for?

 Answer: Positron Emission Tomography

-- What American psychologist developed Rational Emotive Behavior Therapy and wrote books such as “A Guide to Rational Living” and “Overcoming Resistance?”
+96. What American psychologist developed Rational Emotive Behavior Therapy, and wrote books such as “A Guide To Rational Living” and “Overcoming Resistance?”

 Answer: Albert Ellis

-- What 20th-century American psychologist is known for his “law of effect,” which states that behavioral responses that create a satisfying effect are more likely to happen again, as well as the theory of connectionism, an attempt to describe mental function through artificial neural networks?
+97. What 20th-century American psychologist is known for his “law of effect,” which states that behavioral responses that create a satisfying effect are more likely to happen again?
+He also came up with the theory of connectionism, an attempt to describe mental function through artificial neural networks?

 Answer: Edward Thorndike

-- What “K” psychology professor at the University of Chicago and Harvard came up with six stages of moral development that a person goes through?
-His stages include morality for personality benefit, morality conforming to social norms, and finally morality that best works for everyone.
+98. What “K” psychology professor at the University of Chicago and Harvard came up with six stages of moral development that a person goes through?
+These include morality for personality benefit, morality conforming to social norms, and finally, morality that best works for everyone.

 Answer: Lawrence Kohlberg

-- What “H” early 20th century German female psychologist challenged some of Freud’s views, in particular on sexuality and instinct?
+99. What “H” early 20th-century German female psychologist challenged some of Freud’s views, in particular in terms of sexuality and instinct?

 Answer: Karen Horney